Ever said, “I’d love to get in shape, but I travel too much?”

 Alright, prioritize the above on your plate.
 Plus, stay clear of the following:

-Pancakes/Waffles.
-Don’t eat these.
-The batter itself will have sugar in it, plus it’s designed to have more sugar (maple syrup) poured on top.
+- Pancakes/Waffles.
+Don’t eat these, unless you are good at portion control!
+The high calorie batter itself will have sugar in it, plus it’s designed to have more sugar (maple syrup) poured on top.
+Stick to toast.

 The above advice should get you started on loading up properly at a breakfast buffet.